Discover Satellite Providers by Zip Code

 About satellite TV and internet service

-When you’re looking for home entertainment service, you can bet that satellite TV and internet will be available in your area.
+When you’re looking for home entertainment service, you can bet that satellite television and internet will be available in your area.

 These services work with a provider’s operation center on Earth, a satellite stationed in space, and a satellite dish on your house.
 Information is relayed between these three locations to bring you all the channels or web pages you desire.